SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 Done - I have fixed the email signature by changing the file server's HTML and it took me 1 hour.

-...but I will have to do it for every user once a month.
+...but I will have to do it for each of our 12 users once a month.

 The choices:

-**Option A** - Continue manually adding each email signature, each month.
+**Option A** - Continue manually adding each email signature, every month.
 * Maintenance: SysAdmin x 12 hours x $200/hr = $2400 per month
 * Total cost = $28,800 per year